Dataherald/dataherald/docs/api.update_nl_query_response.rst

-Update a query
+Update a NL query response
 =======================

-You can give feedback to improve the queries, and set a query response as a golden query
+Once you made a question, you can give feedback to improve the queries

 Request this ``PATCH`` endpoint::

-   /api/v1/query/{query_id}
+   /api/v1/nl-query-responses/{query_id}

 **Parameters**